dokutan/rgb_keyboard/README.md

 to set a custom pattern from a file.

     rgb_keyboard --keymap example.keymap
-to set a custom pattern from a file.
+to set a custom keymap from a file.

 ### Config files (Key mapping and color)